Modi to be sworn in as India's leader on Monday

 Modi, 63, worked relentlessly to market himself as the leader most capable of waking the nation of 1.2 billion from its economic slumber, while trying to shake off allegations that he looked the other way during communal riots that killed 1,000 people, mostly Muslims, in his home state of Gujarat in 2002.
 Modi has served as the state's top elected official since 2001.

-In Washington, Secretary of State John Kerry congratulated Modi and his party on its "resounding" election victory and said the US stands ready to work with the new prime minster and government.
+In Washington, Secretary of State John Kerry congratulated Modi and his party on its "resounding" election victory and said the US stands ready to work with the new prime minister and government.

 US President Barack Obama has already invited Modi to visit the United States, offering a fresh start to a relationship bruised by a decision years ago not to let Modi into the US because of the Gujarat riots.